-Despite the advancements in graph-based methodologies, they exhibit clear limitations in specific practical scenarios.
-One of the primary drawbacks is the necessity to retrain the entire model to incorporate new test samples, which can be both computationally intensive and time-consuming.
-Consequently, there has been a growing interest in inductive reasoning approaches, which obviate the need for retraining by integrating new samples directly with existing training and unlabeled data.
-Innovations, such as HGAT-inductive\cite{yang2021hgat}, propose a novel framework for inductively connecting each new sample to an existing corpus, thereby facilitating dynamic learning.
-SimpleSTC\cite{zheng2022simplified} adopts a word-only approach to navigate the inductive STC problem accurately.
-Nevertheless, although these inductive methods offer increased flexibility and efficiency, they may necessitate a trade-off in terms of precision because they rely on the assumption that new samples share similar characteristics with the existing corpus.
+Despite significant advancements in graph-based methodologies, these approaches exhibit clear limitations in certain practical scenarios.
+One of the primary drawbacks is the need to retrain the entire model to incorporate new test samples, which can be both computationally intensive and time-consuming.
+As a result, there has been a growing interest in inductive reasoning approaches, which eliminate the need for retraining by integrating new samples directly with existing training and unlabeled data.
+Innovations such as HGAT-inductive\cite{yang2021hgat}, propose a novel framework for inductively linking each new sample to an existing corpus, thereby facilitating dynamic learning.
+SimpleSTC\cite{zheng2022simplified} adopts a word-only approach to address the inductive STC problem accurately.
+Nevertheless, while these inductive methods offer increased flexibility and efficiency, they may necessitate a trade-off in terms of precision as they rely on the assumption that new samples share similar characteristics with the existing corpus.